aravindhk/QESummerSchool/Day-5/exercise-1/README.md

 ## System preparation

-In order to compile an optimized version of QE you need:

-* a library for linear algebra
-* a library for FFT
-* (possibly) a parallel eigenvalue solver
-* (possibly) an optimized compiler

-Let's find these requirements in the system used for this hands-on.

 The configuration of the IJS cluster requires, as a first step, to move to a compute node.
 This can be done for example with: